9 of the Most Expensive Wines Ever Sold

 Year Sold: 1980s

-What Drove the Price: Thought to have been owned by Thomas Jefferson due to his etched initials on the bottle’s glass.
-Chateau Margaux is also one of only four wineries in Bordeaux granted first-growth status in the 1855 Classification.
+What Drove the Price: Believed to have been owned by Thomas Jefferson due to his etched initials on the bottle’s glass.
+Chateau Margaux is also one of only four wineries in Bordeaux that was granted first-growth status in the 1855 Classification.
 Even newer vintages command high prices at auction, although certainly not this high.

-Thomas Jefferson, thought to be America’s most wine-loving president to date, adored French wines.
+Thomas Jefferson, thought America’s most wine-loving president to date, adored French wines.
 Despite Jefferson owning this actual bottle from Chateau Margaux, the 1787 vintage is what made it so coveted when wine merchant William Sokolin discovered it in 1985.
 He had it insured for $225,000 four years later.
-Unfortunately, it was broken in error when opened at the Four Seasons in New York City in 1989.
-Ooops!
-1787 Château Margaux also is the most expensive bottle of wine ever broken—and technically never sold.
+Unfortunately, it was broken in error when it opened at the Four Seasons in New York City in 1989.
+Oops!
+1787 Château Margaux is also the most expensive bottle of wine ever broken—and technically never sold.

 1982 Chateau Margaux Gran Vin Imported by Charles Lefranc Cellars and purchased from William Sokolin. $1,500-$2,500 via Joshua Kodner (2020).